zavalab/PlasmoExamples/README.md

 The case study also writes out `gas_network.csv` (a node-edge list) and `gas_network_attributes.csv` which can be used to visualize the optigraph structure in a graph visualization tool (such as Gephi).

 ### Modifying parameters
-This case study can also be run interactively which allows parameters to be changed without restarting Julia (which requires recompiling).
-Instead of running the script from a shell, simply start a Julia session and execute the case study script as follows:
+This case study can also be run interactively which allows parameters to be changed without restarting Julia (which requires recompiling at runtime).
+Instead of running the script from a shell, simply start a Julia session and execute the case study using an `include`  statement as follows:

 ```
 $ julia
 julia> include("run_casestudy1.jl")
 ```
-It is now possible to modify partitioning parameters in the `run_casestudy1.jl` script such as `n_parts`, `n_processes`, and `max_imbalance`.
+This will run the case study just like before.
+However, it is now possible to modify partitioning parameters (`n_parts`, `n_processes`, and `max_imbalance`) in the `run_casestudy1.jl` script
-It is also possible to scale the model size with `horizon`, `nt`, and `nx`.
+(by modifying the script with any text editor) without restarting Julia.
+It is also possible to scale the model size by modifying `nx` (the number of space discretization points for each pipeline).
+After modifying the script, just run the `include` statement again.
 We recommend always keeping `n_parts` the same as `n_processes`.
-There have been reported issues with `PipsSolver.jl` and non-uniform sub-problem allocations.
+We have observed some issues with `PipsSolver.jl` and non-uniform sub-problem allocations.

 ## Running Case Study 2
 Case study 2 solves a DC optimal power flow problem with `SchwarzSolver.jl`.
 The solver can take advantage of multiple threads set with the